JonKohKaiEn/Uni-Notes/Year 3/IE2107 - Engineering Maths 2/Linear Algebra/System of Linear Equations.md

 - A matrix is in RE form if all entries in a column below a pivot are zeros
 ### Reduced Row Echelon (RRE)
 - A matrix is in RRE form if
-	- Matrix is in RE form
+	- Matrix satisfies RE form
+	- Each pivot is a 1
+	- The pivot is the only non-zero value in its column
 ## Gaussian Elimination
 Reduces a matrix to row echelon (RE) form
 ## Steps